When to plant Jostaberry in Hendricks County, IN

 Hendricks County, Indiana is in USDA Hardiness Zone 6a.
 The average last spring frost is April 16 and first fall frost is October 19.

-Hendricks County County sits in USDA Zone 6a.
+Hendricks County sits in USDA Zone 6a.
 Jostaberry grows reliably in zones 3a through 8b, so it's a good fit here.

-Can Jostaberry grow in Hendricks County County's climate?
+Can Jostaberry grow in Hendricks County's climate?

 Your Hendricks County Garden Planner — Free